How to Grow Mahonia

 Mahonia is a winter flowering, evergreen shrub.

-Mahonia can get a bad press because sometimes they are included in landscaping arrangements around supermarkets and roundabouts.
-Seems harsh, as Mahonia is an easy to grow shrub, with winter colour,and berries for the wildlife.
+Mahonia can get a bad press because they are sometimes included in landscaping arrangements around supermarkets and roundabouts.
+Seems harsh, as Mahonia is an easy to grow shrub, with winter colour, and berries for wildlife.
 On mass, their bright yellow flowers are attractive and some varieties, see below, have scented flowers.

 Mahonia is best in part sun/part shade but is shade tolerant.
 The winter flowers provide late winter /early spring nectar for any solitary bees emerging from hibernation.
 Mahonia has attractive evergreen foliage which looks a bit like holly leaves.